 If you have more time to spend in Europe, consider crossing a border.

 I spent 3 months living in Croatia so it’s somewhere I’ll always love and recommend to fellow travellers.
-The popular Dalmatian coastal cities like Split and Dubrovnik aren’t especially close to Slovenia, however Zagreb is approximately a 2-hour journey by car, bus or train from Ljubljana.
+The popular Dalmatian coastal cities like Split, Dubrovnik and Zadar aren’t especially close to Slovenia, however Zagreb is approximately a 2-hour journey by car, bus or train from Ljubljana.
 Ticking off the best things to do in Zagreb would make a cool 2-day city break.

 Likewise, if you’re visiting Piran, it’s only a short drive over the border in Istria to reach Croatian destinations like Pula and Rovinj.
 Pula has well-preserved Roman ruins and boat trips to the Brijuni Islands while Rovinj is ridiculously quaint and charming with fantastic food and colourful streets.